Postlip Hall FarmContact Valerie Albutt

 Telephone: 01242 603351

-English Tourism Council 4 Diamonds - Gold Award
+English Tourism Council 4 Stars - Gold Award

 |Absolutely superb situation with magnificent scenery, this impressive mellow stone Cotswold Farmhouse offers cosy, comfortable, well equipped and spacious accommodation. |